Pahiatua water still not OK

 A tanker was available outside the Pahiatua Service Centre for residents who wanted to bottle some clean water.

-Ellis said he would be meeting with council staff on Sunday to discuss additional ways of communicating updates to the people of Pahiatua.
+Ellis said he met with council staff on Sunday to discuss additional ways of communicating updates to the people of Pahiatua.

-"It's not easy to do when you don't have a local radio station.
-I encourage people to spread the word to friends and neighbours, and to look after their elderly neighbours who may not have computers or access to the internet for information."

 Continued flushing is taking place to move the chlorinated water - which is going to the reservoir - through the town system.